CloudTheWolf/Legacy-RP-Business-CRM/README.md

 Then change `public/assets/images/logo-icon2.png` and `public/assets/images/logo-img2.png` with images to match your branding

+Now run the following command to install all required packages:

+`php .\composer.phar install`

 Next you need to setup the DB Schema

 To do this run